-Somewhere in Time April 26, 2011Posted by oldboy in : Cinema, Book to Film, Time Travel , add a comment
+Somewhere in Time April 26, 2011Posted by oldboy in : Cinema, Book to Film, Time Travel , 1 comment so far

 Sitting in a bar with some friends I ask each of them the question “What is your favorite movie?”.
 Most of them reply with films I have already seen but then someone mentions “Somewhere in Time”.
 Not being familiar with it I ask them to tell me more about it.
 They say it’s a time travel movie starring Christopher Reeve.
 “What?”
 I said “A time travel movie with Christopher Reeve, Superman?”, i was sold by those two facts.
 By chance 7 months later I discover the film is being shown at a cinema not far from where I live.
 A perfect opportunity to see this film in style.

 Based on the book “Bid Time Return” Christopher Reeves character Richard is approached by an old lady who gives him a watch and tells him to “come back” to her.
 Sounds creepy at first but 7 years later he finds himself entranced by a picture of an actress he sees at a hotel he is staying at.
 He falls in love at first sight and he knows he has seen this woman before.
 After a series of strange coincidences linked to this lady he does more research on her and begins to believe that he has met this lady (will meet this lady) in the past.
 Trying to fulfil his destiny by finding a way to return to the past he asks his old Professor about the possibility of being able to time travel through self hypnotic suggestion.